jwlosz/dsb_api_hw/README.md

 # dsb_api_hw
-# HW number 6 submission - inital submission includes incomplete code for VacationPy.
-This will be corrected in a resubmission.
-All submission docs can be located within the "SUBMISSION" folder.
+# HW number 6 submission -  All submission docs can be located within the "SUBMISSION" folder.
+# resubmission with work for VacationPy